aardappel/lobster/docs/source/language_reference.md

 The actual implementation use vtables much like the above dynamic dispatch, so is similar in speed too.

+You can write `::` after the typename to be able to access all fields in the case's body without dereferencing, e.g. the above first case becomes `case A:: print field_in_a`.
+Or, you can use a pattern matching style syntax and write `case A(f): print f` if you want to be able to give your own names to fields.
+All 3 forms are equivalent.
+Pattern variables name the fields in declaration order (inherited ones first), you may give fewer names than there are fields, and `_` skips a field you don't need.

 ### Functions with different number of arguments / default arguments.